jsparber/UniBoCalSync/README.md

 # UniBoCalSync
 Simple node script to import the lecture calendar form LM-Informatica UniBo into nextCloud.

-The script downloads this [webpage](http://corsi.unibo.it/informatica-magistrale/Pagine/orario-lezioni.aspx?Indirizzo=992) and parses the HTML.
+The script downloads a JSON from this [webpage](http://corsi.unibo.it/informatica-magistrale/Pagine/orario-lezioni.aspx?Indirizzo=992).
 It generates events which are then send to a remote nextCloud instance.
 ## Usage
 ```